ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 Here are the most common definitions that will be used in this document:

 * **Logging Super Tenant Sender (STS)**: STS is your service's super tenant {{site.data.keyword.la_short}} instance.
 You view your service's logs in this instance.
-* **Logging Super Tenant Receiver (STR)**: STR is a logging instance created by the user.
+* **Logging Super Tenant Receiver (STR)**: STR is a logging instance created by the user and designated for "Platform Service Log".
 This is the instance in the customer's account where the customer can view logs that your service sends to them.
 The customer can also view any logs they are generated from their custom applications.
 * **Activity Tracker Sender (ATS)**: ATS is your service's {{site.data.keyword.at_short}} instance.
 All your service Activity Tracker (AT) events will be found here.
 * **Activity Tracker Receiver (ATR)**: ATR is the customer's {{site.data.keyword.at_short}} instance.
 This is the instance where a customer can view AT events that your service sends to them.
+* The **CRN service-name** of your service is its programmatic name in the catalog.
+You can look it up [here](http://resource-catalog.bluemix.net/search) in the Name column.
+For example, the service-name for Event Streams is `messagehub`.
+This name is used for registring the STS and ATS above.
+It is also referred to by "myService" in these instructions.

 ## Steps to enable Super tenancy and Activity Tracker
 {: #st_process}